Khari

 Notable People Named Khari

-Khari Thomas Blasingame is an American football fullback for the Chicago Bears of the NFL, known for his college career at Vanderbilt and signing as an undrafted free agent with the Minnesota Vikings in 2019.
+Khari Thomas Blasingame is an American professional football fullback who played college football for Vanderbilt and was signed by the Minnesota Vikings as an undrafted free agent in 2019.

-Khari Stephenson is a retired Jamaican professional footballer known for his career as a midfielder.
+Khari Stephenson was a Jamaican professional footballer who played as a midfielder.

-Khari Willis is a former NFL safety for the Indianapolis Colts who retired in 2022 to pursue a career in Christian ministry.
+Khari Willis, a former NFL safety for the Indianapolis Colts and Michigan State alumnus, retired in 2022 to pursue Christian ministry.

-Khari Wendell McClelland is an American musician and music historian based in Vancouver, Canada, known for his work with the gospel trio Sojourners and his multimedia show, Freedom Singer, which explores the music of slaves on the underground railway to Canada.
+Khari Wendell McClelland is an American musician and historian based in Vancouver, renowned for his Freedom Singer multimedia show exploring slave music from the underground railway.

 Meena Kumari Singh